ydushyant64/Resume-Classification-and-Job-recommendation/README.md

 The project was executed in several distinct phases:

 #### a) Data Collection and Preprocessing
-The foundation of this project is the "Resume Dataset," which contains resumes categorized into 25 job roles.
+The foundation of this project is the **"Resume Dataset,"** which contains **962 unique resumes** categorized into 25 job roles.
 A comprehensive text-cleaning function was developed to handle raw text by removing URLs, special characters, and other irrelevant data.

 #### b) Feature Engineering
 The cleaned text data was converted into numerical vectors using the **Term Frequency-Inverse Document Frequency (TF-IDF)** technique.
 This method effectively captures the importance of different words in a resume.
 For the deep learning model, a `Tokenizer` was used to convert text into integer sequences.